User Customizable and Robust Geo-Indistinguishability for Location Privacy: Experiments

 \subsection{Experimental setup}

-\textbf{Datasets:} We use the state-of-the-art Gowalla dataset~\cite{cho2011friendship} for our experiments.
+\textbf{Datasets:} We use the Gowalla dataset~\cite{cho2011friendship} for our experiments.
 Gowalla is a location-based social networking website where users share their locations by checking-in.
 The dataset includes check-in information, which has the following attributes: \textit{[user, check-in time, latitude, longitude, location id]}.
-We sampled the user check-ins from the London (UK) region in the Gowalla dataset.
-We choose this region because it had a uniform and dense distribution of check-ins distributed over a large area.
-Overall, this sample includes 42,096 check ins out of which 42,036 were used for generating the tree (called \emph{training portion}) and computing priors and the remaining 60 were used for simulating user location requests (called \emph{testing portion}).
-We assigned a set of locations from the region as points of interest and used these as target locations in order to compute utility.
-We generated the root node which covers the entire region at resolution 5.
-Next, we generated the children for this root node at resolution 6.
-We repeated the process two more times and generated a tree of height 3 with 24,647 leaf nodes. ~ For the sake of simplicity, we denote user preferences in the form of a set of locations that met policies' criteria and are to be pruned from the matrix.
+We sampled the user check-ins from the San Francisco (USA) region in the Gowalla dataset.
+We choose this region because it had a dense distribution of check-ins distributed over a large area.
+Overall, this sample includes 38,523 check ins.
+We generated the root node which covers the entire region at resolution 6 followed by the children for this root node at resolution 7.
+We repeated the process two more times and generated a tree of height 3 with 343 leaf nodes.
+For generating customization policies, we analyzed the sample and came up with simple heuristics to identify a user's home, office, and their outlier locations (where the user visited rarely and at odd times).
+We also analyzed the number of check-ins per location in order to identify what locations are popular and at what times.
+Using this metadata we generated realistic user preferences such as \textit{home = ``False'', outlier = ``False'', popular = ``True''} .

 \textbf{Priors:} We computed prior probability for the leaf nodes in the generated location tree by counting number of user check-ins within that node.
-If a node had $0$ check-ins, we removed that node from the tree.
 For intermediate nodes (higher up in the tree), the prior was computed by aggregating the priors of its children nodes.

+\textbf{Baseline:} We used the commonly used mechanism of \emph{linear programming (LP)} for implementing the baseline \cite{Bordenabe-CCS2014, Qiu-TMC2020, Wang-WWW2017}.
+We call this baseline as \textit{non-robust} because this mechanism is not robust against removal of locations from the obfuscation range on the user side.

 \textbf{Implementation:} All of the algorithms were implemented in Mathlab.
 We used the state-of-the-art Linear Programming tool kit from Mathlab.
 The data and location tree were stored in main memory.
+The full implementation including scripts to run the experiments is available on Github\footnote{\url{https://github.com/User-Privacy/CORGI}}.
+The experiments were run on a 4-core machine with 256 GB ram.